Is Rio de Janeiro Carnival Worth It? Safety, when it happens & what to expect

 But what exactly is a carnival bloco?
 Blocos are free, open-air street parties that take over entire neighborhoods.
 In Rio alone, around 450 blocos are officially registered each year, with a high concentration of nearly 300 happening during Carnival week, including around 10 massive “megablocos.”

-Picture a group of musicians — mostly percussionists, often joined by brass instruments — playing samba, Carnival songs, and popular Brazilian hits, sometimes standing in one place, sometimes moving through the streets like a slow parade.
+Picture a group of musicians, mostly percussionists, often joined by brass instruments, playing samba, Carnival songs, and popular Brazilian hits, sometimes standing in one place, sometimes moving through the streets like a slow parade.

 Around them, thousands of people dressed in costumes sing, dance, drink, and follow the music as it moves through the city.

 Some blocos are small and local.
-Others — known as megablocos — feature singers performing on massive sound trucks, followed by hundreds of thousands of people, especially in the downtown bloco circuits, where some of the biggest Carnival crowds gather.
+Others known as megablocos feature singers performing on massive sound trucks, followed by hundreds of thousands of people, especially in the downtown bloco circuits, where some of the biggest Carnival crowds gather.

 The Carnival parties, concerts and exclusive events

-There’s also a third layer to Carnival that many travelers don’t know about.
-Throughout the week, the city hosts a wide range of ticketed events — from open-air concerts and beach parties to exclusive parties and festivals.
+There's also a third layer to Carnival that many travelers don't know about.
+Throughout the week, the city hosts a wide range of ticketed events, from open-air concerts and beach parties to exclusive galas and festivals.
+These can offer a more structured experience, with controlled entry, bigger productions, and a different kind of crowd.

 Where to stay in Rio during Carnival